1. Home

 8.5 Support contractual requirements (e.g., Intellectual Property (IP) ownership, code escrow, liability, warranty, End-User License Agreement (EULA), Service Level Agreements (SLA))

-Updates in the ISC2 CSSLP Exam Syllabus:
+Updates in the ISC2 CSSLP Exam Topics: